 Prior: Cheyenne, WY Audubon Society, 2nd Place; Foothills Art Center, Golden, CO, Best of Show; Laramie, WY, National Miniature Show, 2nd Place & Honorable Mention.

-If you wish to make a purchase, please contact Sandra directly for gallery referral.
+If you wish to make a purchase, please contact one of the galleries in "Galleries" listing on sidebar, or contact Sandra directly for gallery referral.
 Gallery representation, see "Galleries" on sidebar for details:

 The Gallery Collection at La Posada, Santa Fe, NM